Selling a House With Radon in Florida

 Radon in Florida: The Numbers

-Radon is a radioactive gas that seeps into homes through cracks in the foundation, and Florida has a bigger problem with it than most people expect.
+Radon is a radioactive gas that can enter homes through cracks in slabs, foundation joints, and other openings.
 The EPA classifies counties into three radon zones.
-Zone 1 (highest risk) counties in Florida include Alachua, Marion, Citrus, Hillsborough, Pinellas, Hernando, Levy, Columbia, Bradford, Union, Dixie, Gilchrist, and Lafayette.
-The Florida Department of Health reports that roughly 1 in 5 homes tested in these counties measure at or above the EPA action level of 4 pCi/L.
+Zone 1, the highest-risk category, includes several Florida counties such as Alachua, Marion, Citrus, Hillsborough, Pinellas, Hernando, Levy, Columbia, Bradford, Union, Dixie, Gilchrist, and Lafayette.
+Florida's radon program reports that a meaningful share of tested homes in higher-risk areas measure at or above the EPA action level of 4 pCi/L.

 Radon Mitigation Costs